Managing your child’s asthma

 5. Check your child's inhaler technique on a regular basis.

-Regardless of the type(s) of inhaler and spacer your child is using, it's critical that their inhaler technique be checked on a frequent basis by their GP, asthma nurse, or pharmacist.
+Regardless of the type(s) of inhaler spacer your child is using, it's critical that their inhaler technique be checked on a frequent basis by their GP, asthma nurse, or pharmacist.
 This is because if your child uses their inhaler(s) and spacer correctly, they will get the most benefit from the drug and will be more likely to keep their asthma under control.

 Even if your child has been using an inhaler for a long time, it's easy to fall into harmful habits, and a small adjustment could help.
 It's never a bad idea to double-check.
 Are you unsure?
 Check out our inhaler videos to discover if they require a face-to-face examination.